-A study published by the London School of Economics traced the impact of banning mobile phones at schools on exam scores.
-Researchers found that students in schools with phone bans gained higher test scores and that lower-performing students benefited the most.
-Academic research is clear that mobile phone use in school is a distraction and negatively impacts on progress.
+There have been many studies published tracing the impact of banning mobile phones at school on exam results, and schools with phone bans gain higher test scores.
+Academic research is clear that mobile phone use in school is a distraction and negatively impacts behaviour, progress and attainment.